MCG +01-02-015

 MCG +01-02-015 is a spiral galaxy in the constellation Pisces.
 It is an example of a void galaxy, and believed to be one of the most isolated galaxies known, with no other galaxies for around 100 million light-years in all directions.
 It is located in the 0049+05 void which is next to the Pisces-Cetus void.

 Observational history

-MCG +01-02-015 was previously classified as an elliptical galaxy of class E2 although higher-resolution imaging has revealed it to be a barred spiral galaxy.
+MCG +01-02-015 was previously classified as an elliptical galaxy of class E2.
+Higher-resolution imaging has revealed it to be a barred spiral galaxy.

 Formation

-It is theorized by many astrophysicists that void galaxies are the result of large galactic filaments being pulled on by the gravity of a neighboring super cluster out of the less densely populated areas.
-Galaxies such as MCG +01-02-015 are left behind by events such as these.
+It is theorized by many astrophysicists that void galaxies are the result of very large galactic filaments being pulled on by the gravity of a neighboring super cluster out of the less densely populated areas.
+Galaxies such as MCG+01-02-015 are left behind by events such as these.